John Catsimatidis: Since 2013

 The New York Times reported in October 2020 that Catsimatidis and his family run the Manhattan Republican Party; his daughter Andrea is the chairwoman, and Catsimatidis, his wife Margo Catsimatidis, and his son John Catsimatidis Jr. are vice-presidents.
 Between February and July 2020, Catsimatidis contributed $50,000 of the party's $52,000 of income.

 Catsimatidis said he considered running in the 2021 New York City mayoral election.
-He originally suggested he'd run as a Democrat, but retracted that and suggested he'd either run again as a Republican or as a member of the Liberal Party.
+He originally suggested he'd run as a Democrat, but retracted that and suggested he would either run again as a Republican or as a member of the Liberal Party.

-Following a slew of scandals plaguing New York Governor Andrew Cuomo, such as sexual harassment allegations (a contributing factor that has led to his resignation) and a federal investigation into COVID-19 deaths within nursing homes, Catsimatidis pivoted toward a potential gubernatorial run in 2022.
-If he was to run, Catsimatidis said he would do it on both the Republican and Liberal tickets; however, he did not end up running.
+Catsimatidis told the Washington Examiner in April 2023 that he was ruling out supporting Florida governor Ron DeSantis in the 2024 Republican Party presidential primaries, due to the latter not returning his phone calls.

+On April 24, 2024, in an interview with Steve Bannon, Catsimatidis hinted at a potential run in the 2025 New York City mayoral election.
+He spoke about law and order, and proposed to clean up the streets in 60 days.
+He also said he would pressure the president of Columbia University to stop pro-Palestinian protesters, and supported nuclear energy.
+On March 7, 2025, in an interview on WABC radio's Sid & Friends in the Morning, Catsimatidis dismissed speculation that he would be running for mayor, saying "I don't think I'll run", but when asked if he would run in the 2026 New York gubernatorial election, he said "you never know what can happen."
+During the 2025 New York City mayoral election, Catsimatidis threatened to move his stores from New York to New Jersey if Zohran Mamdani won the election.
+After Mamdani won the election, Catsimatidis said he was reconsidering moving.

 Personal life

 On October 2, 1988, Catsimatidis married Margaret "Margo" Vondersaar at the Greek Orthodox Archdiocesan Cathedral of the Holy Trinity in New York; the two had met when she became his secretary in 1972.
-His first marriage ended in divorce; he has stated that he was "sometimes" together with Margo while still married to his first wife.
-At the time of their marriage, Margo led her own advertising agency, MCV Advertising Associates in New York, and was president of The Hellenic Times.
+A previous marriage had ended in divorce; he stated that he was "sometimes" together with Margo while still married to his first wife.
+At the time of their wedding, Margo led her own advertising agency, MCV Advertising Associates in New York, and was president of The Hellenic Times.

 Catsimatidis and Margo have two children, Andrea and John Jr. Andrea married Christopher Cox, grandson of former President Richard Nixon, on June 4, 2011, at the Greek Orthodox Archdiocesan Cathedral of the Holy Trinity, "before a church packed with family members and political powerhouses."
 Catsimatidis said that he spent "in excess of $1 million" on the wedding.
 Andrea Catsimatidis and Cox divorced in 2014.

-In the 2015 Forbes 400 "richest people in America" list, Catsimatidis ranked 182nd, with a personal net worth estimated at $3.4 billion; in the Forbes list of global billionaires, he ranked No. 577.
+In the 2024 Forbes 400 "richest people in America" list, Catsimatidis ranked 299th, with a personal net worth estimated at $4.5 billion; in the Forbes list of global billionaires, he ranked No. 734.